TheJumpCloud/support/scripts/automation/Radius/readme.md

 [For macOS systems](#macos-requirements), this will likely need to be set to the openSSL binary installation path like `'/opt/homebrew/opt/openssl@3/bin/openssl'` or `'/usr/local/Cellar/openssl@3/3.1.1/bin/openssl'` if installed through Homebrew.

-Else, for Windows systems, installing OpenSSL and setting an environment variable described in [Windows Requirements](#Windows-Requirements) should be sufficient. (i.e no additional changes to `$global:opensslBinary` necessary)
+Else, for Windows systems, installing OpenSSL and setting an environment variable described in [Windows Requirements](#Windows-Requirements) should be sufficient. (i.e no additional changes to `$Global:JCR_OPENSSL` necessary)

 #### Set Your Certificate Subject Headers

-Change the default values provided in the `$global:Subj` variable to Country, State, Locality, Organization, Organization Unit and Common Name values for your organization. **Note: subject headers must not contain spaces**
+Change the default values provided in the `$Global:JCR_SUBJECT_HEADERS` variable to Country, State, Locality, Organization, Organization Unit and Common Name values for your organization. **Note: subject headers must not contain spaces**

 #### Set Desired User Certificate Type

-Change the `$global:certType` variable to either `EmailSAN`, `EmailDN` or `UsernameCn`
+Change the `$Global:JCR_CERT_TYPE` variable to either `EmailSAN`, `EmailDN` or `UsernameCn`

 ##### Email Subject Alternative Name (EmailSAN)